Two people walking up snowy hill wearing crampons

 Descent

-When descending you can flat foot or front point in reverse.
-Descending while front point is time-consuming but is stable and secure, and you can use the pick of your ice axe for balance.
+When descending, you can flat foot or front point in reverse.
+Descending while front-point is time-consuming, but it is stable and secure, and you can use the pick of your ice axe for balance.
+Don't be afraid to take it slowly until you're used to these techniques.

-Don't be afraid to take it slowly until you're used to thes techniques.
 Once you're confident walking with sharp points on the bottom of your boots, crampons can open up a lifetime of adventures in the winter mountains.

-Remember you should always stay within your limits, accompanied by a qualified instructor or experienced winter climber.
+Remember, you should always stay within your limits, accompanied by a qualified instructor or experienced winter climber.

 More guides